 The choice of the team chat tool depends on the goal of your team heavily.
 There are plenty of teams using Discord for business as well as Slack for gaming.
 Hopefully, this article has answered the questions you’ve had and helped you choose the right app for you.

 If you are still hesitating which team messenger tool to choose, we strongly recommend you to try out Chanty – simple AI-powered team chat and a single notification center with a built-in task manager that is a breeze to use.
-We are well aware of the existing messengers pros and cons.
+We are well aware of the existing messengers’ pros and cons.
 We’ve considered them all while building a better chat for your team – Chanty.
 Sign up to join our amazing community of early adopters and give Chanty a try 😉